-Scheduled to open in May 2019, The Stratford Hotel and Lofts will signal a new era of hotel living in the capital, uniting short-term hotel guests and long-term Londoners under one roof – the 42-storey Manhattan Loft Gardens in east London’s Queen Elizabeth Park.
+Scheduled to open in May 2019, The Stratford Hotel and Lofts will signal a new era of hotel living in the capital, uniting short-term hotel guests and long-term Londoners under one roof – the 42-storey Stratford Skyscraper in east London’s Queen Elizabeth Park.

 Inspired by the timeless glamour and communal spirit of 1950s New York’s legendary long-stay hotels, the building is the latest project from London property pioneers, Manhattan Loft Corporation.
 Following the success of the St. Pancras Renaissance Hotel and Chiltern Firehouse, the group has taken a break from reviving some of London’s most beautiful buildings in favour of creating one of their own.

 Designed by SOM, the architects behind the Burj Khalifa and One World Trade Centre, the double-cantilevered tower features expansive living spaces, three sky gardens, two restaurants and a design hotel.
 It’s unique architectural composition is propelled by a vision of social potency – embracing spontaneous interaction and green space to encourage a dynamic vertical community to take shape.

 Occupying the first six floors is The Stratford, a 145-room luxury hotel with interiors by Space Copenhagen, the designers behind the legendary Noma and 11 Howard in New York.
 Natural timbers, warm metals and stone-clad bathrooms fuse cutting-edge style with old-world opulence to provide comfort throughout.